elastic/connectors/docs/DEVELOPING.md

 #### How to provide custom basic rule validation

-We don't recommend fully overriding `basic_rule_validators`, because you'll lose the default validations.
+Overriding `basic_rule_validators` is not recommended, because you'll lose the default validations.

 The framework already provides default validations for basic rules.
 To extend the default validation, provide custom basic rules validators.